-The ISO considered the alternatives of either a Trout Canyon - Lugo 500 kV line and Eldorado - Lugo 500 kV No. 2 line that would mitigate the identified Lugo - Victorville 500 kV area constraints in the sensitivity portfolio analysis.
-The cost estimate of the Trout Canyon - Lugo 500 kV line project is approximately \$1.5 to 2 billion while the cost estimate of the Eldorado - Lugo 500 kV No.2 line project is approximately \$2.1 billion.
-With Eldorado - Lugo 500 kV No. 2 line option, there is a need to build a second Sloan Canyon - Eldorado 500 kV line which has a cost estimate of \$14 million, and includes an increase in line crossings in a very congested area.
+Both Trout Canyon - Lugo 500 kV line and Eldorado - Lugo 500 kV No.2 line would mitigate the identified Lugo - Victorville 500 kV area constraints in the sensitivity portfolio analysis.
+The cost estimate of Trout Canyon - Lugo 500 kV line is approximately \$1.5~2 billion.
+And the cost estimate of Eldorado - Lugo 500 kV No.2 line is approximately \$2.1 billion.
+With Eldorado - Lugo 500 kV No.2 line option, there is a need to build a second Sloan Canyon - Eldorado 500 kV line which has a cost estimate of \$14 million, and includes an excessive number of line crossings in a very congested area.

 Besides mitigating the Lugo - Victorville 500 kV area constraints, the Trout Canyon - Lugo 500 kV line would improve the deliverability of GLW and VEA area resources and mitigate GLW 230 kV area constraints as indicated in section F.10.2.1.
 It would also provide opportunity for future transmission expansion in the area and to build transmission access to the geothermal resources in Nevada.
+As such, the Trout Canyon - Lugo 500 kV line project is the recommended mitigation.